 Parts of flower

-Typical flower parts divided into two groups as accessory whorl- Calyx, corolla, and necessary or essential whorls– androecium and gynoecium.
+Typical flower parts are divided into two groups as accessory whorl- Calyx, corolla, and necessary or essential whorls– androecium and gynoecium.

 Accessory parts: these are formed by the transformation of the leaves into the non-fertile parts of the flower, such as sepals, petals, tepals, and lodicules.
 The parts of accessory whorl are: